Welcome to Law at Winchester

 CIR organises the annual Conference on Trust, Risk, Information and the Law (TRILCon), open to academics, postgraduate students, policy-makers and practitioners.

-CPPL is an interdisciplinary centre focussed on all aspects of Public Law, with an emphasis on issues that cross the threshold of politics and law such as Brexit, the Monarchy, Human Rights and Devolution.
-CPPL was formally launched in April 2018 and works closely with the Centre for English Identity and Politics.
+Launched in 2018, CPPL is an interdisciplinary centre focussed on all aspects of Public Law, with an emphasis on issues that cross the threshold of politics and law such as Brexit, the Monarchy, Human Rights and Devolution.

 Postgraduate research supervision